trywilco/wilco-docs/docs/building-your-quest/actions/run-command.md

 # run_command

 Category: Remote Machine
-Description: Run a command on a remote machine
+Description: Run a command on the user's remote codespace
 Type: Action

 ### Description

 **Type**: action

-Run a command on a remote machine.
+Run a command on the user's codespace.
 The action uses an agent running on the remote machine.

 ## Params